MosesAdamu/ForMarkdown/README.md

 So if I space twice, it will take the text to the   new line

-To get some bullets done
+To get some bullets done:
 *one
 *two
 *three